vbaconnet-ledger/developer-portal/_docs/CI/43_live_common.md

 The `scanAccounts` function performs the derivation of addresses for a given `currency` and `deviceId`, and returns an Observable that will notify every `Account` that it discovered.

-With the `makeScanAccounts` helper, you only have to pass a `getAccountShape` function to execute the generic scan that Ledger Live use with the correct derivation modes for _MyCoin_, and it will determine when to stop (generally as soon as an empty account was found).
+With the `makeScanAccounts` helper, you only have to pass a `getAccountShape` function to execute the generic scan that Ledger Live use with the correct derivation modes for <i>MyCoin</i>, and it will determine when to stop (generally as soon as an empty account was found).

 The `sync` function performs one "Account synchronisation" which consists of refreshing all fields of a (previously created) Account from your api.